HowardALandman/QTD/src/tdc7201/README.md

 Low-level routine to read a 24-bit value from a 24-bit chip register.

+    read_regs8()

+Read all of the 8-bit side 1 chip registers into the tdc.reg1 list.
+(It should be possible to make this read the side 2 registers, but it doesn't yet.)
+This is much faster than looping over the registers in Python.

+    read_regs24()

+Read all of the 24-bit side 1 chip registers (measurement and calibration results) into the tdc.reg1 list.
+(It should be possible to make this read the side 2 registers, but it doesn't yet.)
+This is much faster than looping over the registers in Python.

     read_regs()

 Read all of the side 1 chip registers (including measurement results) into the tdc.reg1 list.
 (It should be possible to make this read the side 2 registers, but it doesn't yet.)
 This is much faster than looping over the registers in Python.
+Equivalent to read_regs8() plus read_regs24().

     print_regs1()